discourse/discourse-developer-docs/docs/07-theme-developer-tutorial/03-css.md

 ## Finding CSS selectors to style

-The number of elements and classes in Discourse can feel quite overwhelming from a re-styling stand point.
+The number of elements and classes in Discourse can feel quite overwhelming from a re-styling standpoint.
 The key to having a maintainable theme is to keep your changes as small as possible, and match the selectors used in Discourse core's stylesheets.

 For example, let's assume you want to style all the buttons in Discourse.
 One approach would be to use DevTools and try to find every variation of every button and style it.
 But a better approach would be to see how core is styling buttons, and base your approach on that.